I am a PhD student at MIT advised by the wonderful Armando Solar-Lezama.

 Invited Talks

-If you find my work interesting, I am happy to give a talk, in-person along the Northeast Corridor (e.g. NYC, Boston) and virtually otherwise!
+If you find my work interesting, I am happy to give a talks to anyone who is interested!

 March 2024: Beyond Code Generation: Do code language models understand programs the same way humans do? at Lei Lab (CMU, virtual), Cornell Tech, and Columbia PL/SE seminar